-These pythons belong to the genus Leiopython, which comprises of seven different species that are generally classified as “White Lipped Pythons”.
+These iridescent snakes belong to the genus Leiopython, which comprises of seven different species that are generally classified as “White Lipped Pythons”.
 Below, we will cover all 6 of the species in the Leiopython genus.

 Plus, we will cover their natural habitat, diet and eating habits, native location and reproduction behaviors.
 This information is the foundation of everything you need to know about the White Lipped Python.

 Whether you’re considering a White Lipped Python as a pet, or simply want to learn more about the various species, this is the right place for you to be researching.

 Lastly, you’ll learn some really cool facts about this snake!
 It’s an incredible species, and this info is great to know even if you’re reading up on White Lipped Pythons for leisure.

 Species and Taxonomy